polyaxon/polyaxon/README.md

 ### Admin view

-Polyaxon ships with an admin interface, it disabled by default
+Polyaxon ships with an admin interface, it is disabled by default.

 ```yaml